 It contains a statement about the book and is usually written by an expert in the book’s field.
 Thus, it helps increase potential sales for your book.

 A preface talks about why you wrote the book, the methods are taken to research, and acknowledgments not included separately.
 It is significant to add a well-written preface for your book.
 In addition, it talks about how the book came to life and provides context for the book’s current edition.
 A preface is more common in nonfiction books.

-An acknowledgment page consists of notes of appreciation to people who supported you during your writing process and your writing career in general.
+An acknowledgment page in a book consists of notes of appreciation to people who helped in the journey of writing a book.
+Like a family member or close friends who supported you during your writing process and your writing career in general.
 If this section is lengthy, you can have this section in the back matter before or after the bibliography.

 The Body Matter

 It is the actual text of the book.
 Here is where it all begins.
 The main text always starts at the right-hand page of the book.
 The body of a book consists of: